Rydeen History, Family Crest & Coats of Arms

 Early Origins of the Rydeen family

-Suffolk but other branches of the family were located elsewhere.
+The surname Rydeen was first found in Suffolk but other branches of the family were located elsewhere.
 By example, Rowton is a small village located seven miles north of Wellington, Shropshire.
 It dates back to at least the Domesday Book where it was recorded as Rugheton.
-CITATION[CLOSE]

 The Battle of Rowton Heath was fought between the forces of the parliament and those of King Charles on 24 September 1645 during the English Civil War.